 Some readers engage with an article and turn idle – with long periods of inactivity.
 They are characterized by a long dwell time combined with a slow rate of scrolling.

 Idle behavior is likely a result of either distraction or multi-tasking while engaged with an article, and is common with ‘how-to’ content, with readers likely following instructions, splitting their attention between the two.

 Grinberg’s read category is split in two.
 This category of reading behavior sees the whole article covered at a pace between 200-600 words/minute on average, a range that covers skim reading and depth reading.

 The read (long) end of the spectrum reflects extended and highly engaged reading, with interaction beyond the body of the article.
 In other words, the holy grail for thought leadership content creators.

-The study showed that extended reading is not achieved by the strength of writing alone, but needs to be coupled with strong interest from readers.
+In the study we see how extended reading is not achieved by the strength of writing alone, rather it is coupled with a strong interest from readers.
 Readers of magazine content are twice as likely to engage in longer reads than those of other content categories in the study.
 Certainly, marketers should look to magazine publishers for inspiration on how to achieve this engagement.

 Explore your analytics to discern which type of reading behavior is happening when readers click through to your content.
 Tools like Google Tag Manager can help you track things like scroll depth, to better understand how people are navigating the pages of your website.

 Think about what your content is trying to achieve, e.g. deliver instructions, build an argument, showcase examples, share facts.
 Similarly, consider the intent that would bring your readers to that content, and what that means for the time spent and interactivity.
 The behavior your content garners is most accurately evaluated in the context of what your content is designed to achieve.

 With this understanding, you can take steps to optimize your content for that behavior.
 For example:

 Learn more about the reading brain to improve your content: